Qualified Appraiser, Qualified Appraisals

 - Owner, Bambini’s, manufacturer of precious metal line of baby bracelets. ’96 through present.

-- Owner, Melee Enterprises, manufacturer of multiple metal dog tags. ’76 through ’02.
+- Owner, Melee Enterprises, manufacturer of tagGIes™ metal dog tags. ’76 through ’02.

-- Addeo Appraisers – Engaged as an independent Appraiser of gems and jewelry for Individual insurance policy needs, financial institutions, Banks, DEA, State of Florida, insurance firms, IRS, negotiation, hypothetical cases, Fair Market Value, comparison shopping, dissolution of property, Estate/Probate, Liquidation, Gem identification, and loss.
-Edwardian collections, and post loss hypothetical.
+- Addeo Appraisers – Engaged as an independent Appraiser of gems and jewelry for Individual insurance policy needs, financial institutions, Banks, DEA, State of Florida, insurance firms, lRS, negotiation, hypothetical cases, Fair Market Value, comparison shopping, dissolution of property, Estate Probate, Liquidation, and Gem identification.
+Edwardian collections, and post loss.

-- Consulted for clients in consumer affair issues on WFTV Orlando, Todd Ulrich on two occasions
+- Consulted for clients in consumer affair issues on WFTV Orlando, Todd Ulrich on two separate unrelated occasions

 - Consultant for negotiating and/or appraising large diamonds/gemstones: